VinceLNeuro/hugen2072-2025s/hw00-coding-assessment/README.md

     - (*DONE*) Your slurm script file for steps 1–10: `assessment_slurm.sh`
         - The slurm log file for the script when you ran the script: `coding_assessment-slurm_6367.out`

-    - The RMarkdown file for steps 11–20
+    - (*DONE*) The RMarkdown file for steps 11–20: `assessment.Rmd`
-        - The knitted HTML file produced by the RMarkdown file
+        - The knitted HTML file produced by the RMarkdown file: `assessment.html`

 <br>